MalayNagda/ROS_Gazebo/README.md

 ### Node code explanation
 To make the turtlesim move, we publish messages to the ROS topic cmd_vel.
 For the rostopic of cmd_vel, the message type is geometry_msgs/Twist which expects two vectors (one for linear velocity and the other for angular velocity) with three float64 values each for the three axes.
 I initialized them to zero values and published the same to the topic.

 The letter ‘N’ is represented by three edges.
 First, I turn the turtle by a specific angle by passing the angle value by which I want to move the turtle, to the z component of angular velocity vector.
 Since angular velocity is directly proportional to the angle (with respect to a fixed point), I simply publish the desired angle in radians to the topic cmd_vel.
 After moving the turtle at a desired angle, I had to move the turtle forward by a particular distance for making the edges of the letter ‘N’.
 To ensure both the parallel edges of letter ‘N’ are of the same length, I passed the linear velocity of value 1 to the x component of linear velocity vector and kept on publishing it till the turtle had moved by the specified distance.
-I calculated the distance using ‘Distance= Speed x (Current time- Initial time)’.
+I calculated the distance using ‘Distance= Speed x (Current time - Initial time)’.

 After publishing each desired angular and linear velocity, the program waits for 3 seconds with the help of the command ‘time.sleep(3)’ to ensure the turtle has completed moving with the published desired velocity value.
 After this, I have published 0 value to the cmd_vel to make sure the turtle moves only with the velocity value specified in the next publish command.